 You need financial and legal knowledge

 You need the financial and legal knowledge and skills to:

 - set and manage an investment strategy that meets your risk-tolerance and retirement needs

-- organise insurance for fund members
+- arrange insurance for fund members

 Be wary of anyone who offers to set up an SMSF to withdraw your super to pay off debts.
 It's illegal.
 See superannuation scams.

 SMSF starting balance